asbjornenge/politicus/README.md

   * It's probably a good idea to make sure people care about this petition?
   * Leaning towards yes - but it can be a variable
 * Should we allow blank votes?
 * Instead of petition votes having a cost, should votes be earned?
 By creating Bits that gets high number of votes?

+* If a moderation entry is created for some piece of content, it cannot be re-create by the user.
+Having content removed (so it can be created) is different from having a moderation entry.